 Furthermore, when it comes to exercise, it’s important to start slowly.
 If you’ve been inactive, be sure you don’t push your body beyond its limits.
 The purpose is to make strides.
 That might mean walking rather than running at first, or toe touches before jumping jacks.
 The point is: don’t put too much stress on your body in a quest to be healthy.
 Grow your exercise plan rather than diving in headfirst.
 Not only is it safer, but you’ll also find you’re more inclined to continue your plan.
 When you set smaller goals for yourself, and succeed at them, you’re more likely to raise the bar a little bit higher each week, month, etc.

-Sometimes you need more help and that’s why Insulite Laboratories is here.
+Sometimes you need more help and that’s why Insulite Health is here.
 We’re consistently trying to help women successfully achieve the key steps to fight Insulin Resistance.
 Our goal is to empower, educate, and emotionally support women who are suffering from PCOS with a complete system of targeted nutritional supplements, nutrition plans, exercise plans and emotional support.
 So, be sure to check out some of the informative resources available here to learn about a more holistic approach to combating PCOS.

 - Carmina E. Genetic and environmental aspect of polycystic ovary syndrome.
 J Endocrinol Invest 2003;26:1151–1159.